 In respect of any transfer of Shares (approved by the Directors) as at the effective date of such transfers the Performance Fee will be calculated as the applicable performance fee percentage of New Net Appreciation attributable to each Share Class calculated by reference to each Share Class' High Water Mark.
-The New Net Appreciation of a Share Class shall be calculated and shall equal the amount, if any, by which the Net Asset

-Value of the relevant Share Class (prior to reduction for any accrued Performance Fee) as of the end of the relevant Calculation Period exceeds the High Water Mark.
+The New Net Appreciation of a Share Class shall be calculated and shall equal the amount, if any, by which the Net Asset Value of the relevant Share Class (prior to reduction for any accrued Performance Fee and other fund expenses) as of the end of the relevant Calculation Period exceeds the Hurdle Rate and the High Water Mark.

-The performance fee for all Classes of Shares will be calculated by the Administrator.
+The performance fee for all Classes of Shares will (i) be calculated by the Administrator (ii) be verified by the Depositary and (iii) not be open to the possibility of manipulation.

-Net realised and unrealised capital gains and net realised and unrealised capital losses will be included, for all Classes of Shares, in the performance fee calculation as at the end of a Calculation Date.
+Net realised and unrealised capital gains and net realised and unrealised capital losses will be included, for all Classes of Shares, in the performance fee calculation as at the end of a Calculation Period.
 As a result a performance fee may be paid on unrealised gains that may subsequently never be realised.
 All fees and expenses (except the Performance Fee, provided that excluding the Performance Fee is in the Shareholders' best interests) that have been accrued or paid (but not previously accrued) for a given period will be deducted prior to calculating the Performance Fees for such period, including, without limitation, the Management Fee.
 The Manager may from time to time at its sole discretion and out of its own resources decide to rebate to Shareholders part or all of its Management Fee and/or Performance Fee.
 Any such rebates will be paid in cash.